artisanfw/api/README.md

 The response is automatically encoded before being sent from an array.

 ### Headers
 You can configure the headers that are accepted.
-The API already provides an array of common headers, but you can define the ones you need.
+The API provides a predefined set of common headers, but you can define your own as needed.
 ```php
 $apiOptions->setAllowedHeaders(ApiOptions::COMMON_CORS_HEADERS)
 ```
 ### Methods
-The methods accepted here are those that can be used in the routes.
+These methods define which HTTP verbs are allowed in the routes.
 For example, if only `GET` is accepted, no route can implement a `POST` method.
 ```php
 $apiOptions->setAllowedMethods(ApiOptions::COMMON_CORS_METHODS);
 ```